tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

   The argument *ALL* will launch :command:`session-setup` for all installed WAPT packages.

-The command :code:`wapt-get session-setup ALL` returns:
+The command :command:`wapt-get session-setup ALL` returns:

 .. code-block:: bash